alter-ukko/beeplus/README.md

 ## bee+

 Bee+ is a word game, similar to the New York Times' [Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee).
 Instead of a single tableau of letters, there are seven stages.
+A real version of the game is hosted at [beepl.us](https://beepl.us).

 The goal is to make the longest pangram possible in each stage.
 The game gives you four letters to start with, then adds a letter in each successive stage until there are seven letters.
 After that, the game _removes_ one letter in each successive stage until you're back to four letters.